AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 topology.
 This will provide important knowledge of the general

-validity of the structure of spacetime and thus of the course of physical
+validity on the structure of spacetime and thus of

-processes under the universal influence of gravity.
-Knowledge of
+the course of physical processes under the universal influence of

-Chapter 4) and in cosmology (Chapter 5).
+black holes (see Chapter 4) and in cosmology (Chapter 5).

 Note: Topological approaches and